jonakoudijs/feeds/README.md

 ## Deployment

-Running these feeds yourself can easily be done most serverless offerings.
+Hosting these feeds yourself can easily be done on most serverless offerings.
 These feeds run on Google Cloud Functions and new versions of the code are deployed automatically via [Github Actions](https://github.com/jonakoudijs/feeds/actions).